SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    Global constants and variables are always computed lazily, in a similar manner to :ref:`Properties_LazyStoredProperties`.
-   Unlike lazy stored properties, global constants and variables do not need to be marked with the ``@lazy`` attribute.
+   Unlike lazy stored properties, global constants and variables do not need to be marked with the ``lazy`` modifier.

    Local constants and variables are never computed lazily.